snapmeasureai/website/README.md

-<h2 align="center"><strong>SnapMeasure</strong></h2>
+<h2 align="center"><strong>SnapMeasureAI</strong></h2>
 <h4 align="center"><strong>Perfect Fit with 99% Accurate AI Body Measurements</strong></h3>

-SnapMeasure makes finding your perfect fit fast and easy.
+SnapMeasureAI makes finding your perfect fit fast and easy.

-With advanced AI, SnapMeasure accurately determines your measurements from just a few photos or a short video.
-The average error is only 0.70 cm or 0.27 in.
+With advanced AI, SnapMeasureAI accurately determines your measurements from just a few photos or a short video.
+The average error for all body parts is only 0.70 cm or 0.27 in.

-SnapMeasure works with any body type, skin tone, pose, or background.
+SnapMeasureAI works with any body type, skin tone, pose, or background.

 Try the free demo at <a href="https://demo.snapmeasureai.com.">demo.snapmeasureai.com</a>.

 Increase conversions and reduce returns.
-Reach us at info@snapmeasureai.com for a demo or licensing.
+Reach us at info@snapmeasureai.com for a demo, licensing or partnership opportunities.

 <div align="center">
   <video src="https://github.com/snapmeasureai/website/assets/143150368/e9532fb2-f40f-4ae9-8e83-700a6c8959be" controls="controls" muted="muted" playsinline="playsinline" style="clip-path: inset(1px 1px);"/>